PrAyAg9/Library-Management-Software/README.md

 # Library-Management-Software
 The project Library management software is for monitoring and controlling the transactions in a library.
 The project "Library Management System" mainly focuses on basic operations in a library like adding new members, new books, and updating new information, searching books and members, and facility to borrow and return books.

+To Know more Information about our project check out ppt :-
+> **To download the presentation, [click here](https://github.com/PrAyAg9/Library-Management-Software/blob/main/ONLINE%20LIBRARY%20MANAGEMENT%20SYSTEM.pptx).**

 # Installation

 1. Install XAMPP or WAMPP.